What is respect in ECE?

 Brittany Hallett

-Brittany is a qualified early childhood teacher in New Zealand.
-She has an enduring passion for working with infants and toddlers and her personal philosophy is strongly influenced by the RIE approach.
+Brittany is an experienced early childhood teacher from Paeroa, New Zealand.
+She has a strong passion for RIE based practice and works with infants and toddlers in ECE.